Education and inspiration are the heart of our mission. Here are some of our favorite resources.

 WritingClasses.com is an online division of the Gotham Writer’s Workshop in New York City.
 This site gives you a glimpse of an online writing class.

-Digital Book World is the hub of digital publishing through its digipub news, a great blog, a conference, DBW university and regular webcasts.
+Digital Book World is the hub of digital publishing through its excellent newsletter and its annual conference, DBW University.

-The Independent Book Publishers Association (IBPA) is an excellent resource for first-time authors in need of a general education about indie publishing and marketing approaches.
-For close attention to your book project, it’s best to connect directly with an experienced book editor or publishing consultant.
+The Independent Book Publishers Association (IBPA) is an excellent resource for first-time authors in need of a general education about indie publishing and marketing.
+For close attention to your project, it’s best to connect directly with an experienced book editor or publishing consultant.

-After well more than 100 years in print, Publishers Weekly is one of the industry’s most important publications.
-A must-read for publishers and book marketers.
+After well more than 100 years in print, Publishers Weekly is a must-read for publishers, booksellers, and book marketers.

 The Rainwater Press Publishing Primer features more than 1,000 terms related to the digital publishing, graphic arts, and printing industries.